 “We have tremendous respect for what Dream Hotel Group founder Sant Singh Chatwal and Chief Executive Officer Jay Stein and their team have created and are grateful for the trust being placed in us by Dream Hotel Group to care for their brands and carry their success forward into the future.
 We look forward to continuing our growth journey with more than 600 new Hyatt family members who will further elevate our lifestyle expertise and expand the success of our dedicated lifestyle division.
 We are excited to offer even more inspiring experiences and celebratory programming to our guests and loyalty members and bring the value of the Hyatt network to a growing number of discerning hotel owners and developers around the world.”

-Dream Hotels being added to World of Hyatt
+Dream Hotels World of Hyatt integration complete

 Hyatt has completed its acquisition of Dream Hotel Group.
-This acquisition initially includes a dozen properties, and we can expect that there are another two dozen properties in the pipeline.
+This acquisition initially includes around a dozen properties, and we can expect that there are another two dozen properties in the pipeline.
 Dream Hotel Group is known for its lifestyle hotels, including Dream properties, as well as Chatwal properties.

 What do you make of Hyatt acquiring Dream Hotel Group?